RocHack/bb/README.md

     bb submit [<course> [<assignment>]] [-f <submission_file>]

-The following describes how the tool should work, not how it works now.

 The program reads your login info from `~/.netrc` or prompts you to enter it.